cute-jumper/bing-dict.el/README.md

 For the second option, you're welcome to contribute to this extension by adding more parsers.
 For example, you could try to add a parser for the "Sample Sentences" section.
-If you're able to write parser to parse many sections, which definitely can't be shonw in the echo area, you should probably define a new command, maybe called `bing-dict-complete`.
+If you're able to write parsers to parse many sections, which turns out to be too large to be shown in the echo area, you should probably define a new command, maybe called `bing-dict-complete`.
 I'm totally OK with new commands that could present more results, as long as `bing-dict-brief` remains its original simplicity.